 We dug around a little to find the secret magic sauce that Apple uses.
 In the 1980s, one of Apple’s first angel investor and second CEO, Michael Markkula, wrote a memo summarizing Apple’s marketing philosophy:

-- Empathy: We will truly understand their [the customers] needs better than any other company.
+- Empathy: We will truly understand their

 Source: FastCo Design

 Basically, Apple’s success is driven by the idea that you need to understand your customer, focus on what helps them and present your product in a way that reflects that.